Akio Kashiwagi: Gambling habits

 Kashiwagi started visiting casinos in the 1980s, frequently playing baccarat for large sums of money.
 He could bet up to $100,000 a hand playing for 80 hours at a time, according to Dennis Gomes, president of Trump Taj Mahal.
-He was known by casino owners as a "whale"—someone who gambles substantial sums of money, and is further incentivized with a very high credit line.
+He was known by casino owners as a "whale", someone who gambles substantial sums of money, and is further incentivized with a very high credit line.
 In January 1990, he won around $22 million (¥3 billion) at the Diamond Beach casino in Darwin, Australia, which made him famous in the gambling world.
 Kashiwagi was among the world's biggest "whales".
 The character of K.K.
 Ichikawa (played by Nobu Matsuhisa) in the film Casino was based on Kashiwagi.

-At the time, businessman Donald Trump owned several casinos in Atlantic City, New Jersey, including the Trump Taj Mahal and Trump Plaza.
+At the time, businessman Donald Trump owned several casinos in Atlantic City, New Jersey, including the Trump Castle and Trump Plaza.
 In February 1990, after learning about Kashiwagi from fellow casino owner James Goldsmith, Trump invited Kashiwagi to Trump Plaza, where he was given a luxurious penthouse with an ocean view, grand piano, and a $800,000 jade statue of the Buddha.
 A baccarat table was reserved for him.
 John O'Donnell, Trump Plaza's chief operating officer, stated that Kashiwagi's presence at the casino was "an enormous [publicity] coup" that gave it a "world-class image" and reinforcing the "elegance and excitement" of the Trump brand.
 O'Donnell also says Kashiwagi brought $6 million, and was given another $6 million in credit on his first visit.
 Trump invited several journalists to Trump Plaza to cover the event.
 Kashiwagi started playing on the first evening, and won $4 million by the close that night.
 In his book The Art of the Comeback, Trump says Kashiwagi won $1 million in the first half an hour.
 Baccarat offers a house advantage of around 1%, much smaller than other games, and Trump wrote that he was concerned about the casino's finances, as Kashiwagi played "$250,000 per hand, 70 times an hour".
 Kashiwagi experienced streaks of gains and losses throughout his stay, but left abruptly after two days, with a total gain of $6.2 million, which placed Trump in financial difficulty.